cdklabs/cdk-nag/docs/IgnoreSuppressionConditions.md

 }
 ```

-You could also create the same condition without a class and by just implementing the interface
+You could also create the same condition without a class and by just implementing the interface.

 ```ts
 ({